1tomany/rich-bundle/README.md

 Input objects can contain some basic logic, but should generally rely on no additional dependencies outside of the standard PHP library.

-In this bundle, all input objects must implement the interface defined in `OneToMany\RichBundle\Contract\InputInterface`.
+In this bundle, all input objects must implement the interface defined in `OneToMany\RichBundle\Contract\Action\InputInterface`.

 **Command** The input object creates the command object once the request is successfully mapped and validated.
 A command object is as simple of a class as you can get in PHP.
 Ideally, it should be `final`, `readonly`, and use constructor promotion to ensure immutability.